FTDRTD/BIP39_Recovery_Flutter/README.md

 ## License

-This project is open source.
-Please refer to the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer